-In a conscious effort to make healthy eating part of your daily routine this new year, you may gravitate towards foods labeled as organic, fat-free, all natural or locally grown in the aisles of your local grocery store.
+In a conscious effort to make clean eating part of your daily routine this new year, you may gravitate towards foods labeled as organic, fat-free, all natural or locally grown in the aisles of your local grocery store.
 But have you ever wondered what those phrases and certifications on food labels really mean?

 Here are just two (of many) famous food fraud examples: